dojo/docs/developer/design/loader.rst

 For the most part, implementing the AMD API in synchronous mode is trivial.
 Just like a synchronous module, the AMD module resource is resolved by retrieving the resource text via a synchronous XHR transaction.
 Then the resource text is evaluated which publishes the (module identifier, dependencies, factory) to the loader.
-The loader then recursively resolves the dependency array (left to right, if any) and executes the factory. `require()` is handled the same way when it's encountered.
+Unlike the standard AMD loader, when operating in synchronous mode, the loader unconditionally recursively resolves the dependency array (left to right, if any) and executes the factory. `require()` is handled the same way when it's encountered.

 The loader also provides for interoperability with synchronous modules.
 When a synchronous module dojo.require's a module that happens to be an AMD module, the AMD module is resolved as described above.
 Of course, synchronous modules